eheyne/user-management/tutorial.md

 ```

 The section starting with `jst` is the configuration that needs to be customized based on the project.
 For this project we want to look in the templates folder or any sub-folders for any file with the extension of tpl (`./templates/**/*.tpl`).
-The file that will be generated will be called `template.js` and be placed in the root folder.
+The file that will be generated will be called `template.js` and be placed in the scripts folder.
 The last addition to the Gruntfile is to add the loadNpmTasks for this plugin: `grunt.loadNpmTasks('grunt-contrib-jst');`.
 This tells grunt to enable the plugin.

 For more details around the contents of the [Gruntfile.js](http://gruntjs.com/getting-started#the-gruntfile) file follow the link.